WillemRB/anno-1602-1503-guide/README.md

 A backup somebody made from a website containing an ANNO 1602 and an ANNO 1503 guide.

 I'm cleaning up the pages and going to host it on a static page host.

+The original guides have been taken from [http://capsu.org/](capsu.org).
+The site is no longer avaiable.